HiVizGard™

 - Daylight – Bright colors are more visible than dull colors under daylight conditions.

-- Low light conditions – Fluorescent colors are more effective than bright colors under low light (e.g., dawn and dusk).
+- Low-light conditions—Fluorescent colors are more effective than bright colors under low light (e.g., dawn and dusk).

 Care/Maintenance:

-Many jobs require some sort of hi-vis safety apparel.
+A diverse range of industries leverage the advantages of high-visibility safety apparel.
 Work performed in or near traffic or where moving or heavy equipment is necessary requires workers to be easily seen to help avoid injury.
+You’ll find the need for hi-vis apparel in industries like:

 Utilities | Construction | Surveying | Emergency Response |